DataDog/documentation/content/logs/live_tail.md

 ## Filtering the log Stream

-A valid query into the search bar displays logs that match your search criteria.
+A valid query in the search bar displays logs that match your search criteria.
 The search syntax is the same in the Live Tail views as in the other Log views, but here, your query is matched against all of the ingested logs and not just the indexed ones.

 ### JSON attributes